 The sheep handler can be easily used by one operator as it fills easily, and all sheep are accessible from one side.
 It can also be very effectively used by two or more operators as both sides of the handler can be utilised to access sheep.

-The sheep bulk handler is ideal for drenching, vaccinating, capsuling, mouthing, back lining, jetting, tagging and is being further developed for dagging.
+The sheep bulk handler is ideal for drenching, vaccinating, capsuling, mouthing, back lining, jetting and tagging.